raspberrypilearning/scratch-3-phrasebook/en/step_5.md

 show
 ```

-When you click on the arrow sprite now, your Scratch program goes back to the starting backdrop.
+When you click on the arrow sprite now, your Scratch project goes back to the first backdrop.

 However, you can see that the Spanish flag sprite is not visible!